Shooting of Jacob Blake: Shooting

 After an initial scuffle, Blake walked to the driver's side of his girlfriend's rented vehicle, followed by officer Rusten Sheskey and another officer with handguns drawn.
 Sheskey attempted to grab Blake, and when Blake opened the driver's side door and leaned in, Sheskey grabbed him and fired seven shots towards Blake's back.
 According to Blake's attorney, four of the shots hit Blake.
 According to Sheskey's attorney, Sheskey saw Blake put a child in the vehicle as he arrived, and heard a woman say, "He's got my kid.
 He's got my keys"; Sheskey shot Blake believing he was attempting to kidnap the child in the backseat of the vehicle he was entering, and because Blake had a knife in his hand and twisted his body toward Sheskey.
 In a press conference on August 26, 2020, Wisconsin Attorney General Josh Kaul said that a knife was recovered from the driver-side front floorboard of the car Blake was leaning into when he was shot in the back.
-Kaul also said that Blake “admitted that he had a knife in his possession.”
-The prosecutor who oversaw the investigation said that Blake admitted to holding a knife and that statements from officers and witnesses had indicated that Blake turned towards officer Sheskey with the knife immediately before the shooting.According to Blake, he intended to put the knife in the SUV and then lie on the ground to submit to the police officers and that he "wasn't thinking clearly" and picked up a knife during the altercation, but denied having the intent to use it.
+Kaul also said that Blake "admitted that he had a knife in his possession."
+The prosecutor who oversaw the investigation said that Blake admitted to holding a knife and that statements from officers and witnesses had indicated that Blake turned toward officer Sheskey with the knife immediately before the shooting.
+According to Blake, he intended to put the knife in the SUV and then lie on the ground to submit to the police officers.
+He said he "wasn't thinking clearly" and picked up a knife during the altercation, but denied having the intent to use it.
+He was shot within three minutes of the police arriving.

 Medical aftermath for Blake

 Blake was flown to Froedtert Hospital in Wauwatosa, Wisconsin.
 His father announced on August 25 that Blake was paralyzed from the waist down and that doctors do not yet know if it would be permanent.
 He also suffered a gunshot wound to one arm and damage to his stomach, kidney, and liver; he had to have most of his small intestines and colon removed.
 Blake was initially handcuffed to his hospital bed and guarded by two officers due to an outstanding warrant.
 The handcuffs were removed and the officers stopped guarding Blake after he posted bond.

-As of August 2021, Blake told in an interview that he was able to take a few steps, "which he compared to sliding his legs through a woodchipper", and that he was suffering from anxiety attacks.
+As of August 2021, Blake said in an interview that he was able to take a few steps, "which he compared to sliding his legs through a woodchipper", and that he was suffering from anxiety attacks.